acquia/fifo2kinesis/README.md

 * `--fifo-name`, `FIFO2KINESIS_FIFO_NAME`: The absolute path of the named pipe.
 * `--stream-name`, `FIFO2KINESIS_STREAM_NAME`: The name of the Kinesis stream.
+* `--partition-key`, FIFO2KINESIS_PARTITION_KEY: The partition key, a random string if omitted.
 * `--debug`, `FIFO2KINESIS_DEBUG`: Show debug level log messages.

 The application also requires credentials to publish to the specified